Customizing the dashboard (home page)

 3. Specify the grid page settings in a similar way to creating a grid page as a stand-alone page.

 4. Select Save and publish to save the changes and publish them on the front end.
-Optionally, you can select Preview to preview how the page will look like in the front end.
+Optionally, if you were editing the page, you can select Save and preview to preview how the page will look like on the front end.

 Layout block

-Layout blocks are used to host various other dashboard elements, such as cue tile, gauge tile, grid page, HTML block, image banner, series chart, video block, etc., including another embedded layout block.
+Layout blocks are used to host various other home page elements, such as cue tile, gauge tile, grid page, HTML block, image banner, series chart, video block, etc., including another embedded layout block.

-To add a layout block to the dashboard
+To add a layout block to the home page

-1. In CMS, go to Contents, and expand the Dashboard page node.
+1. In the backoffice, go to Content, and expand the Dashboard page node.

 2. Click the icon next to the Dashboard page node.
 Alternatively, select and hold (or right-click) the node, and then select Create.